-Child abuse can take many forms and the effects can be devastating.
-That’s why our specially trained Speak Out Stay Safe staff and volunteers are visiting primary schools across the country to give children the knowledge they need to stay safe from harm and to speak out if they’re worried.
+Child abuse and its effects can be devastating.
+That’s why we’re visiting primary schools across the country, to help children stay safe from harm and to speak out if they’re worried.

+Last year, our Speak Out Stay Safe programme reached nearly 1.8 million children in almost 8,000 primary schools.
 We’re protecting a generation of children against abuse, one primary school at a time.
-But we can only reach every child with your support.
+But we can only reach every school with your support.
 Please donate today.

 "If it hadn't been for that assembly, I honestly think the abuse would still be happening."